 “I felt so helpless,” William said.
 “I knew that there was nothing I could do, but I prayed every day that he would be okay”

 On August 22, 2007, William’s father passed away, surrounded by family.

 “This was the hardest day of my life,” William said.
 “The man who had always had the answers to my questions and the steady hand to help me back up when life knocked me down, was gone.
 I was completely lost.”

-About a month before his father passed away, he had shared with William that after a lot of consideration, his last wish was for his ashes to be taken to a mountaintop in Alaska.
-William had climbed it several years before, and his dad had always loved the pictures of the snowcapped mountains and open spaces.
-William agreed, and several weeks later found himself with his wife, Tara, on a beautiful summit in the Chugach Mountain Range just outside of Anchorage.
-It was in this peace-filled moment, overlooking a glacier-carved valley below that he felt the renewed strength he would need to continue along his journey without him.
+About a month before his father passed away, he told William that after a lot of consideration, his last wish was for his ashes to be taken to a mountaintop in Alaska.
+His dad had always loved the pictures of the snow capped mountains and open spaces that William brought home from his climb there several years earlier.